NCUA to open Streamlined CDFI Application Qualifying Round

 While the grant decisions ultimately lie with the CDFI Fund itself, the NCUA will offer any qualifying credit union all necessary information in order to complete the application.
 For those institutions that do not meet the qualifying criteria, the NCUA still recommends applying through the standard application.

-The Streamlined Approach is a Less Burdensome but Narrower Route to Success
+The Streamlined Approach Offers a Narrower Route to Success

 It is further worth noting that while this streamlined round of applications may present an ideal opportunity for certain institutions, it is by no means a perfect fit for everyone, as indeed the majority of current CDFI-certified credit unions would likely fail to qualify.
 This is due to the highly specific criteria the NCUA uses when it comes to analyzing and reviewing the loan file of each institution.